-In order to comply with Green To Go requirements, packaging and containers must be reuseable, recyclable or compostable.
+Green To Go requires packaging and containers to be reuseable, recyclable or compostable.
 Preferred plastics are numbers 1, 2, and 5.
 Compostable items must be BPI certified or meet ASTM standards D6400 or D6868.
-If you have questions about whether or not a container meets the Green To Go rules contact your Health Inspector or [email protected] or call 311 (outside Minneapolis call (612) 673-3000.
+If you have questions about whether or not a container meets Green To Go rules, contact your health inspector.
+To contact your health inspector email [email protected] or call 311 (outside Minneapolis call 612-673-3000).

 What is Packaging?

-Cans, bottles, or containers used to package food or beverages for immediate consumption including glasses, cups, plates, serving trays, and to-go containers.
+Cans, bottles, or containers used to package food or beverages for immediate consumption including:

 Examples of packaging